mcakyerima/alx-higher_level_programming/0x0D-SQL_introduction/README.md

    Replace `[filename]` with the name of the SQL script you want to run and `[database]` with the name of the database you want to use.
 ```

-## Contributing

-Contributions to this repository are welcome.
-If you find any issues or want to improve the content, feel free to create a pull request.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).